sriram-ponangi/DesignPatternsPractice/src/creational/factoryMethod/example1/readme.md

 ## NOTES:
-- Open-Closed Principle is violated by:
+- Open-Closed Principle is violated:
     - **ShapeFactory** class violates this principle because every time a new implementation for the shape is created this ShapeFactory class will require modification.
 Therefore this is not closed for modification.